dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

 ### Extension: speed.

 One drawback of our arm1176 is that without virtual memory we can't turn on data caching.
-But, what do you know.
-We now have VM.
+But, what do you know: We now have VM.

 So: